-Dental veneers are wafer-thin shells of a tooth-colored material, which are custom-made to fit onto a patient’s prepared teeth.
+Dental veneers are thin tooth colored shells which are custom-made to fit onto a patient’s prepared teeth.
 They are usually made of composite or porcelain.

-Based on their strength, longevity, conservative nature, biocompatibility, and aesthetics, veneers have been considered one of the most viable treatment modalities since their introduction in 1983.
+Based on their strength, longevity, conservative nature, biocompatibility, and aesthetics, veneers are considered an excellent treatment modality for creating ideal smiles since their introduction in 1983.

 The world we live in today has developed a growing focus on aesthetics.
 Cosmetic Dentistry, which is one of the foremost aspects of facial aesthetics, has been ushered to new heights.

 Restorative aesthetic dentistry has been around for a very long time.
 The newer approach in this genre, however, is about providing excellent aesthetics as conservatively as possible.

 A smile is worth a thousand words.
 If you are not satisfied with your smile down, dental veneers can most likely help fix it.

 Here are the 5 most common cases where dental veneers could be the treatment of choice: